 Flavor: Fresh herbal aroma.
 Balanced, floral and buttery vegetal notes.
 Clean, fragrant aftertaste.

-Garden: This tea farm is located in a small mountain range between Taipei and the northern coast of Taiwan.
+Garden: This tea farm is located in a small mountain range between Taipei and the north-eastern coast of Taiwan.
 This area was initially developed for tea production in the mid-late 19th century.
-Baozhong tea farmers comprise a small percentage of Taiwan's contemporary tea industry.
+Baozhong tea is less than two percent of Taiwan's tea production!
 This source is a small, family-run farm that is committed to keeping their local tradition alive.

-Harvest: Sustainably harvested in small batches.
-Spring 2018.
+Harvest: Machine harvested in small batches.
+Winter 2022.
 Pinglin, Taiwan.

 Beyond this, the leaves are only slightly curled after the tumble heating/cease oxidation stage, then dried.
 This allows the leaves to maintain more of their structural integrity, both visually and in terms of the chemical compounds within the leaf.
 In this respect, Baozhong is more similar to Green Tea or White Tea, in that the leaves are not compressed, and tightly rolled as with other Oolongs, and they are not bruised as with Black Tea.